WSUN (FM)

-WSUN (97.1 MHz) is a commercial FM radio station, licensed to Holiday, Florida, and serving the Tampa Bay Area.
-The station is owned by Spanish Broadcasting System, and airs a Spanish contemporary hits format branded as "El Zol 97.1".
+WSUN (97.1 FM) is a commercial radio station, licensed to Holiday, Florida, and serving the Tampa Bay Area.
+The station is owned by Spanish Broadcasting System, and airs a Spanish contemporary hits format branded as "El Nuevo Zol 97.1".
 The transmitter site is off Dartmouth Drive in Holiday.

 History

 The station signed on September 1, 1978, on the 106.3 FM frequency as WHBS, a station that served primarily Pasco and northern Pinellas Counties.
 The station later became WVTY, then WLVU, carrying an easy listening format and later adult contemporary.
 In 1998, the station would relocate to 97.1 FM (swapping frequencies with Citrus County's WXOF), to better reach the Tampa Bay market.
 Soon afterward, Cox Radio would acquire WLVU in a swap (see below), and transfer its WSUN calls to FM, adopting an oldies format as "Oldies 97.1".

 Mired with a subpar signal and being one of two oldies stations in the market (WYUU was the other) did not allow WSUN-FM to take off in the Tampa Bay area.
 While rumors of Cox flipping the station to 1980s music ran rampant, the station began stunting with music from 2001: A Space Odyssey.
 At 5:00 p.m. on November 3, 2000, the Tampa Bay area got its first taste of an alternative rock formatted station in many years with the debut of 97X.
 The first song, "Hemorrhage (In My Hands)" by Fuel was dedicated to modern adult contemporary WSSR and active rocker WXTB, both of whom are owned by competitor Clear Channel Communications (now iHeartMedia).